 Questions about applying to the University should be directed to the advisers at the Office of Undergraduate Admissions (510-642-3175).
 They can inform you whether you have completed the minimum requirements for transfer to the College of Letters and Science.

 If you have completed freshman/transfer requirements and you meet the University’s admission standards, you may be offered admission to the University as an intended Media Studies major.
 This, however, is not a guarantee that you will ultimately be admitted to the Media Studies program.
 Because we are a group major, our resources are restricted, and we can only accommodate a limited number of students.

 PLEASE NOTE: Admission to the department is an entirely separate process that follows admission to the University.
 Although University admissions tries to select students that appear to have a strong chance of successful application to the major program, admission to the University does not guarantee admission to the major.
 Admission to the major is by special application, made to the department after your admission to Berkeley and your arrival on campus.

-See also “Important Information for all Applicants” under Applying.
+See also “Important Information for all Applicants” under the Applying: Overview page.

 Please note: Effective Fall 2018 and implemented in Fall 2020, all students planning to declare the Media Studies major will be required to complete Media 10 or N10: Introduction to Media Studies at UC Berkeley.

 Most of our other prerequisites may be satisfactorily completed at 2-year or other 4-year institutions.
 To check if you have completed one of these courses at a California community college, log on to http://www.assist.org.
 This web site is a reliable source of information for transfer courses.